apaladines-techconsulting/Interview_Questions/README.md

 * Too much abstractions could make the code more complicated instad of facilitating the coding time to developers.

+## Difference between: as, as? and as!:
+- as:
+    `let object: Subclass = Subclass()`
+    `let superclassObject = object as Superclass // Upcasting`
+- as?:
+    `let anyValue: Any = 42`
+    `let intValue = anyValue as?
+Int // Conditional type casting, returns an optional`
+- as!:
+    `let anyValue: Any = 42`  Difference between: as, as? and as `let intValue = anyValue as?
+Int // Conditional type casting, returns an optional`

 ## Dependency injections (3 types)
 - 1. Method Injection: When sending dependencies as parameters in a function that only will be used there.
 - 2. Constructor Injection: When sending dependencies as init parameters to ensure we will have them for any task inside the initialized object.